-NDR:PmCheck HBA sets pPmpCur to the PMP field in the non-Data FIS.
+NDR:PmCheck neck HBA sets pPmpCur to the PMP field in the non-Data FIS.
 HBA checks that there is a command outstanding for the device with a Port Multiplier port number equal to the pPmpCur.
-FIS Type is Set I Device Bits and 'N' bit is set to '1' \rightarrow NDR:Accept tstanding for device with a Port Multiplier port of Pield in the non-Data FIS \rightarrow ERR:IPMS 3.
+1. FIS Type is Set Device FIS Type is Set I Device Bits and 'N' bit is set to '1' \rightarrow NDR:Accept No command outstanding for device with a Port Multiplier port equal to the PMP field in the non-Data FIS \rightarrow ERR:IPMS 3.
 Else \rightarrow NDR:Accept